usharesoft/appcenter-docs/admin/en/source/pages/config/populate-db-OS.rst

 Example for Adding RedHat Enterprise Linux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. note:: Before populating RedHat Enterprise Linux, you should complete the steps in :ref:`proprietary-pkg`, unless you have a Red Hat Satellite, in which case you should contact your Red Hat Satellite administrator for the Satellite repo URL.

 The following is a concrete example to begin the population of RedHat Enterprise Linux version 7, 64bit:

 	1. Connect to UForge: